Hi. How can we help?

 3. (Optional) Click Full service period or Specific order period to switch between views.

 4. (Optional) Click View order to view the full receipt list for the chosen date.
 This will take you to a different page of the Back Office.
-To return to Tempo, select Tempo from the navigation bar.
+To return to Tempo, select Analytics > Tempo from the navigation bar.
 You will need to apply any filters again.

 An example of the hover information in Tempo's Order key moments chart